-For example, based on the Discover it 2021 calendar, you would want to do all your grocery shopping with the Discover it Cash Back in the first quarter, put all your streaming subscriptions on the card in the second, make it your go-to dining card in the third and use it for holiday shopping online in the fourth.
+For example, based on the Discover it 2022 calendar, you would want to do all your grocery shopping with the Discover it Cash Back in the first quarter, stock up on all kinds of essentials at Target in the second quarter, make it your go-to dining card in the third and use it for holiday shopping online in the fourth.
 You’d plan out the rest of the categories the same way.

 Discover card benefits on general spending

 While it’s ideal to reach the maximum spend, normally you shouldn’t go past it if you have a different card that would earn you more than 1% in the category.